anthonynsimon/timeflake/README.md

 The default alphabet for base57 encoding is: `23456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`.
 It intentionally removes visually similar characters (like 1 and l) while keeping the resulting ID short with a max of 11 characters.

 When using the default epoch (2020-01-01), the IDs will run out at around 2088-01-19.

+# Supported versions
+I'll be adding tests for various python versions.
+But I only intend to support Python 3.7+ at this moment.

+# Dependencies
+No dependencies other than the standard library.